Triune brain and the dual process model of thinking are the precursors of the unified Mental Construction theory.

-Consider the Triune Model (figure below, left).
+Consider the Triune Model (Figure 1 below, left half).

 - The base of the triangle is concerned with survival (the reptilian brain), composed of the brainstem and the cerebellum, and provides rigid, compulsive, and reflexive behavior.

 - Above the survival layer are the emotions created in the limbic layer, originating with the emergence of mammals.
 Its value judgements are often unconscious and may be called instinctive.

 - The pinnacle of human thinking is rational thought which requires the neocortex of humans.

 An important feature of the triune brain is that the rational can sometimes overrule the emotional decision which can sometimes overrule the survival decision.

 The Mental Construction theory generally conforms with the three stage hierarchy.
 However Mental Construction develops a neural mechanism by which events are categorized and processed, based on development stage.
 A consequence of the neural process leads to the recognition that rational layer must be split, very like that envisioned by the Dual Process Model (in Figure 1, right half).

 Dual Process ModelThe dual process model asserts that two distinctively separate cognitive systems underlying thinking and reasoning.
 William James (p 674-675) called them associative and true reasoning.
 Others call the pair intuitive and logical.
 Keith Stanovich calls them System 1 and System 2.

 These dual process explanations often focus on the distinction between an unconscious and a conscious decision.
 Significant psychological studies support the notion that two thought strands are simultaneously occurring in our brains.
 Sometimes the strands are distinct as controling a car while thinking about happenings in our lives, while other times the strands compete as when immediate emotional desires lead in one direction while logical considerations warn of delayed consequences.